 Solids can’t burn, liquids can’t either.
 All that burns is gas.

-That may sound strange, because wood is not gas after all, and petrol is neither.
+That may sound strange, because wood is not gas, after all, and neither is gasoline.
 Only the vapor that is released from the wood released, from gasoline only the evaporated gasoline burns.

-A combustion is the binding of oxygen to the fuel (oxidation), and energy is released with this compound.
-Because the air with the oxygen in it easily mixes with the fuel, the combustion continues quickly: the released heat is used to vaporize the gas and fuel the fire thus to allow the reaction between oxygen and fuel to start.
-Warming and decomposition of neighboring matter releases combustible gases, which also oxidize themselves and generate heat, thereby maintaining the process itself.
+An combustion is the binding of oxygen to the fuel (oxidation).
+This connection releases energy.
+Because the air with the oxygen in it easily mixes with the fuel, the combustion continues quickly.
+The heat released is used to vaporize or gas the fuel’s follow-up, and to start the reaction between oxygen and fuel.
+Warming and decomposition of neighbouring matter release combustible gases.
+These gases also oxidize again and generate heat, which allows the process to sustain itself.